juanpallotta/LPP/README.md

 * `L0`, `L1` and `L2`: Data level to process.
 By setting `"yes"` or `"no"` at these variables, the control of the run of each module can be controled.
 * `PATH_IN`: Path of the raw lidar data, in wich only lidar data files (Licel or Raymetric data file format) must be stored.
 Subfolders containing lidar data files will be also analyzed.
 A folder named `/LPP_OUT/` will be created automatically in the last subfolder found with raw lidar files.
 The `/LPP_OUT/` folder will be used to store the NetCDF output files produced by each LPP module.
 Because there are different ways to store the data files and their folder structures, two examples will be shown and how the folder/files are generated automatically.
-* `PATH_FILE_NOISE`: Absolute path to the background file, which must contain the string `bkg` in some part of its name.
+* `PATH_DARK_FILE`: Absolute path to the background file, which must contain the string `bkg` in some part of its name.
 This information is not mandatory, and if is not used, must be defined as `"-"`.
 This variable is passed as fourth argument to `lidarAnalysis_PDL0`.
 * `FILE_CONF_L0` and `FILE_CONF_L0_L1`: Absolute path to the configuration file of each module.

 In order to explain how paths are generated automatically, two typical examples are shown.
 The first one is used in Sao Paulo and Argentinean lidars, where the lidar files produced in a day are stored in a single folder with the full date in its name, as can be seen in the next figure: